alchemy-color/color-negative-inversion/README.md

 The paper color emulation LUTs provided are based on publicly available ICC profiles.
 These profiles were stripped of tonal curves and converted into .cube LUTs compatible with Photoshop.

 ![DSC07009-2](https://github.com/user-attachments/assets/09767f74-add3-44b5-aac4-98f1294d7668)
-Kodak Gold 200 negative shot with a Canon EOS50e and Canon EF 100mm f/2.8.
+Kodak Gold 200 negative shot with a Canon EOS50e and Canon EF 100 mm f/2.8.
 Negative illuminated with an iPad screen, photographed with a Sony A7IV, processed with the method described below.

 more at www.alchemycolor.com